StellarSand/privacy-settings/Privacy Settings/Microsoft-Edge-Mobile.md

 #### Payment info
 - Save and fill payment info: Off

+> :information_source: **NOTE**
+>
-> :information_source: **NOTE**: Never save payment info in browsers.
+> Never save payment info in browsers.
 A password manager can be used to also save payment information.